-Several recreation trails within 15km of the Proposed Development were identified, many of which were designed for hill walking and hiking, whilst others followed the coastline.
+Several recreation trails within 15km of the Proposed Development were identified, many of which were designed for hill walking and hiking, whilst others followed the coastline and the river in Perth.

 Given that the Proposed Development is an upgrade of the existing development and there are limited changes expected to the landscape, the impact on the identified recreational trails will be negligible since it can be assumed that any impacts which may occur due to the presence of the Proposed Development, would already have been realised due to the existing development.

 The temporary construction work activities are not expected to affect visitors' motivation to use the recreational trails, as many are drawn by activities such as hill walking, hiking, and following the coastline or the river in Perth.
 Therefore, it is unlikely to deter visitors.
 For longer trails, where only brief sections are affected, the construction works are also not expected to influence overall trail use.
-Therefore, the impact of construction on the use of these trails has been assessed as negligible
+Therefore, the impact of construction on the use of these trails has been assessed as negligible.

-There are also several core paths in the area.
-These core paths tend to be used by local residents or are part of the recreational trails described above.
+The core paths identified tend to be used by local residents or are part of the recreational trails described above.
 As a result, the Proposed Development is unlikely to have an impact on activity along them.

 The assessment of tourism impacts on recreational trails and core paths was carried out in consideration of the assessment of impacts as outlined in the abovementioned chapters.
-There were no significant effects on recreational trails and core paths identified.